nelsonjchen/cloud-geoip-dns-testing/README.md

 ```

 In these cases, please make sure you are testing from a location that is in the continent you are testing against.
 It could also indicate a real bug in the DNS GeoIP routing system as well.

+# Pitfalls

+* **DNS Caching**: DNS records are cached by your ISP, your local network, and your computer.
+If you get unexpected results, try flushing your DNS cache or waiting a few minutes.
+* **VPN**: If you are using a VPN, the DNS GeoIP system will think you are in the location of the VPN server.
+This can be useful for testing, but it can also give you incorrect results.
+* **It's not perfect.**: DNS-based GeoIP routing is just one of many methods that services use to determine your location.
+It's not always accurate, and it can be affected by many factors.
+As an example, IPv4 address blocks are frequently reassigned to different regions and owners, and DNS-based GeoIP routing can be slow to update.

 # Development